Aliases for CHAT Gene

 GeneCards Summary for CHAT Gene

 CHAT (Choline O-Acetyltransferase) is a Protein Coding gene.
-Diseases associated with CHAT include myasthenic syndrome, congenital, associated with episodic apnea and congenital myasthenic syndrome with episodic apnea.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include choline O-acetyltransferase activity.
+Diseases associated with CHAT include Myasthenic Syndrome, Congenital, 6, Presynaptic and Myasthenic Syndrome, Congenital, 1A, Slow-Channel.
+Among its related pathways are Sympathetic Nerve Pathway (Pre- and Post- Ganglionic Junction) and Glycerophospholipid biosynthesis.
+GO annotations related to this gene include transferase activity, transferring acyl groups and choline O-acetyltransferase activity.
 An important paralog of this gene is CRAT.